 Our introduction to Idaho was back during our Great American Road Trip when we camped on the edge of Lake Coeur d’Alene for a long weekend.
 It was perfect summer weather, a magical landscape, and we were instantly smitten, not just with that area but the state as a whole.
 Two years ago, we added Boise and the Payette River to our list of favorites.
-But as snow lovers, a ski trip to Sun Valley, Idaho was something that was always on our American bucket list, so we were stoked to kick of this year’s travels by tackling this snowy dreamland.
+But as snow lovers, a ski trip to Sun Valley, Idaho was something that was always on our American bucket list, so we were stoked to finally make it to this snowy dreamland.

 How Sun Valley got its start